Darshan2139/Newsphere-Weather-News-Dashboard/README.md

 - **Helmet:** Adds security headers to protect against common vulnerabilities.
 - **Rate Limiting:** Limits the number of requests per IP to prevent abuse.
 - **Session Management:** Securely manages user sessions with `express-session`.
 ---
-## 📌License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
----
 ## 🙌Acknowledgments